This Website

 Get THE BOOK on the History of Nichols Industries

 For some reason I can't quite explain, the Stallion 41-40 has always been my personal favorite Nichols Cap Gun.
 Maybe it's the wonderful scrollwork or the flip-out cylinder.
 Maybe it's the correct size.
 Perhaps it's the good looking proportions and the stag grips.
-Or, maybe it's because one Christmas my Uncle Talley surprised me and my cousin John Yocom (a year older) with a twin set of Stallion 41-40s with custom holsters!
+Or, maybe it's because one Christmas my Uncle Talley surprised me and my cousin John Yocom (a year older) with a twin set of Stallion 41-40s with black custom holsters!
 (Or all of the above) No matter, this cap gun has endeared itself to thousands of people over the years and consistently remains one of the most highly prized (and most highly priced) guns in the series.
 A mint condition Stallion 41-40 in a perfect box will cost you about as much as a minor Van Gogh.
 Or at least it will feel that way to those of you who paid $1.98 in 1958.
 Darn!
 I wish I still had that set.
 (New of course!)

 After you see the Stallion 41-40, remember that there are quite a few other Stallions on this website, but the Stallion 300 Saddle Gun is listed under "Rifles."